-This minor is designed to prepare students to teach in public secondary schools.
+This minor is designed to prepare students to teach in public schools.
 A teaching minor may only be received by students graduating with a teaching major.
 In order to graduate with this minor, students are required to complete Utah State Office of Education licensing requirements.
-To view these requirements go to http://education.byu.edu/ess/licensing.html or contact Education Student Services, 120 MCKB, (801) 422-3426.
+To view these requirements go to https://www.schools.utah.gov/curr/licensing or contact the Education Advisement Center, 350 MCKB, 801-422-3426.

 The French and Italian Department requires a minimum of 12 minor hours to be taken in residence at BYU for this minor program.
 These hours may also go toward BYU's 30-hour residency requirement for graduation.

-For students accepted into the minor after August 1, 2014, grades below C in any required coursework in a teaching major or teaching minor will not be accepted.
-Teacher candidates must maintain a total GPA of 3.0 or higher throughout the program and to qualify for student teaching.
-For details on admission and retention requirements for teaching majors and teaching minors, see Educator Preparation Program (EPP) Requirements in the undergraduate catalog.
+For students accepted into the major after December 16, 2019, grades below C in any required coursework in a teaching major or teaching minor will not be accepted.
+Teacher candidates must maintain a cumulative GPA of 2.7 or higher once admitted into the program and to qualify for student teaching.
+For additional details on admission and retention requirements for teaching majors and teaching minors, see Educator Preparation Program Requirements in the Undergraduate Catalog.

 Complete the following prerequisite courses: Fren 101, 102, 201, 202.
 (May be waived with previous equivalent language experience.)

 Note: Fren 377 and 378 must be taken before student teaching.

 requirement 3 Complete 3.0 hours from the following course(s)

 Complete Fren 491 and have an oral proficiency interview (OPI) before enrolling in Fren 378.
 The rating will be recorded on the student's transcript.
 The required minimum OPI rating is "Advanced-low" before applying to student teach in the major.